 Miguel Ángel Sebastián was Principal Investigator for this 2016-7 British Academy Newton Mobility Grant project, with me as UK host.
 The main aim of the project was to bring together research that Miguel and I had been doing about the roles of consciousness, cognition and attention in the discrimination of perceptual stimuli.
-Our collaboration is ongoing, including work on a joint article about consciousness, mental qualities and perceptual discrimination.
-Get in touch if you would like to know more.
+Our collaboration is ongoing, including a joint article about consciousness, mental qualities and perceptual discrimination, and preparations for a further proposed project about consciousness and self-knowledge.

 Miguel visited Reading in June and December 2016.
 He gave two research talks, at Reading Philosophy‘s visiting speaker series and at my graduate seminar about self-knowledge.
 We also presented our joint work in progress at Reading’s interdisciplinary Centre for Cognition Research.

 I visited UNAM in Mexico City in March-April 2016, where I taught a session of Miguel’s graduate seminar and gave a research talk, and we organized an interdisciplinary workshop including the talks described below.

 UNAM Interdisciplinary Workshop, April 2016:

 Discriminación Perceptiva y Consciencia / Perceptual Discrimination & Consciousness

 Clicking on the title of a talk will take you to a video of it.
 Each talk is in the same language as its title.

 In this paper I argue that an important subset of our visual perceptions integrates information across saccades and shifts of attention.
 I argue that, therefore, explaining our warrant for an important subset of our basic visual perceptual beliefs requires appeals to visual attention.